-The securities market, after yield growth in 2020, slightly recovered in 2021.
-The market reactivated, trading volumes have increased slightly, but have not reached the level before the pandemic.
-There was an increase in prices, i.e. a decrease in yields during the year, only to record a price drop before the end of the year.
-Yield on the longest domestic government bond with a currency clause in euros (2040), issued with a yield of 1.28% ended the year at 1.755%, while on the longest kuna bond (2032) the yield rose from 1.06% at the beginning of the year at 1.525% at the end of 2021.
+The securities market, after recovering a little in 2021, is experiencing a sharp decline after the start of the war in Ukraine.
+Trading volumes are low and yields are rising sharply.
+The yield on the longest domestic government bond with a currency clause in euros (2040), which was issued with a yield of 1.28%, ended the year at 4.101%, while the yield on the longest kuna bond (2032) rose from 0.628% at the beginning of the year to 3.771 % at the end of 2021

-As for the EUR/HRK exchange rate, the kuna strengthened against the EUR during 2021.
-Due to the year marked by the COVID 19 pandemic in the first part and the good tourist season in the second part, the exchange rate ranged from 7.47-7.58 and the average exchange rate in 2021 was 7.52, while in 2020 it was 7.53.
+As for the EUR/HRK exchange rate, the kuna weakened against the EUR during 2022, the exchange rate ranged from 7.50-7.57, and the average exchange rate in 2023 was at the level of the one in 2021 - 7.53.

-Within the aforementioned macro framework, the Bank went through the year maintaining a high share of liquid assets in its balance sheet at the same time reducing its liabilities, and at the same time the average interest cost of its liabilities.
+Within the aforementioned macro framework, the Bank went through the year maintaining a high share of liquid assets in its balance sheet while at the same time reducing its liabilities, but given the rise in interest rates, there was slight increase of the average interest cost of its liabilities

-In 2021, with a small trading volume, the Bank realized a securities trading income of HRK 493 thousand, while in 2020 it amounted to HRK 68 thousand.
-Revenues from exchange rate differences in 2021 amounted to HRK 2.37 million, which is at the level of those in 2020 which amounted to HRK 2.43 million.
+In 2022, with a small trading volume, the bank realized a profit on securities in the amount of HRK 115 thousand, while in 2021 it amounted to HRK 493 thousand.
+Income from exchange rate differences in 2022 amounted to HRK 1.52 million, which is less than in 2021 when they amounted to HRK 2.37 million.